LEDDS: Portable LBM-DEM simulations on GPUs: Performance analysis

 \section{Performance analysis}

-To assess the computational efficiency and scalability of LEDDS, we perform a series of performance benchmarks using a fluidized-bed configuration across a range of solid volume fractions.
+To assess the computational efficiency and scalability of LEDDS, we perform a series of performance benchmarks using a fluidized-bed configuration across a range of solid volume fractions~\cite{KEMMLER_IJHPCA_39_2025}.
 The analysis is conducted on both a 128-core AMD EPYC~7742 CPU and an NVIDIA A100-SXM4~(80GB) GPU.
-The CPU benchmarks establish a baseline for speedup evaluation and highlight the effects of floating-point precision on performance.
+The CPU benchmarks provide a reference baseline for speedup evaluation and highlight the effects of floating-point precision on performance.
 The GPU benchmarks, in turn, quantify the benefits of hardware acceleration and Thrust’s GPU-optimized primitives, evaluate precision-dependent performance, and provide a direct comparison with waLBerla to gauge the efficiency of LEDDS’s high-level, portable parallelization strategy relative to a highly optimized CUDA implementation.
+Eventually, the A100 GPU card was chosen notably because it provides native double precision (FP64) support with a peak throughput approximately half that of single precision (FP32), which allows for meaningful comparisons between FP64 and FP32 performance.
+Additional results on the GPU memory footprint of LEDDS are provided in~\ref{app:gpu_memory_usage}.